Choose the perfect holiday letting

 The availability graph shows the percentage of available rentals in Llandudno.
-The week with the highest booking rate is in August (25/08 - 01/09).
-Only 19 of the rentals are still available.
-Conversely, it is in November (24/11 - 01/12) that the highest percentage of rentals are available.
+The week with the highest booking rate is in May (28/05 - 04/06).
+Only 68 of the rentals are still available.
+Conversely, it is in October (01/10 - 08/10) that the highest percentage of rentals are available.

-The weather in Llandudno
+The Weather in Llandudno

-Classic seaside charm at Llandudno holiday lettings
+Discover classic seaside charm with a Llandudno holiday letting

-Llandudno in North Wales is one of the UK’s most popular seaside resort towns.
+Llandudno, in North Wales, is one of the UK’s most popular seaside resort towns.
 Though Llandudno rose to prominence way back in the Victorian era, it has been excellently preserved since then and remains a highly favoured destination for visitors from across the UK and beyond.

-Getting to Llandudno
+Getting to your Llandudno accommodation

 Trains arrive into the town’s Victorian-era railway station directly from Manchester or from Liverpool via Chester.
 There are also regular trains from other major cities, including Cardiff and London.
 While Llandudno is a highly walkable town, those wanting to get out and see the surrounding areas will find a hire car to be an advantage.

 Weather in Llandudno

 While you won’t be negatively affected by the temperature, you should be prepared for wet weather.
-Llandudno receives higher than average levels of rainfall, which can occur throughout the year without regard for month or season.
-As such, it’s advisable to have waterproof clothing and an umbrella handy during your stay at Llandudno holiday lettings.
+Llandudno receives higher than average levels of rainfall throughout the year.
+As such, it’s a good idea to keep some waterproof clothing and an umbrella handy in your Llandudno holiday cottage.

 Once you alight from the Great Orme Tramway, a walk along the Great Orme headland will be refreshing and awe-inspiring in equal measures.
 Stop by the remote Saint Tudno's Church, which dates back to the 12th century.

 Having discovered the old and beautiful side of Llandudno, change gears and head to the MOSTYN Art Gallery.
-This excellent exhibition housed in a beautiful building showcases contemporary art from international and local artists.
+This excellent exhibition is housed in a beautiful building and showcases contemporary art from international and local artists.
 The café sells delicious food prepared from local ingredients and is also well worth a visit.

-Llandudno with children
+Llandudno holidays with children